-ADJUST THE POWER PROPERTIES - See "Configuring Power Management Settings" on page 33.
+ADJUST THE POWER PROPERTIES - See "Configuring Power Management Settings".

-RESEAT THE MEMORY MODULES - If the computer power light turns on but the display remains blank, reinstall the memory modules (see "Memory" on page 108).
+RESEAT THE MEMORY MODULES - If the computer power light turns on but the display remains blank, reinstall the secondary memory modules (see "Memory").
+If this does not resolve the issue, contact Dell Customer Support.

-Ensuring Sufficient Power for Your Computer
+11.13.1 Ensuring Sufficient Power for Your Computer

-Your computer is designed to use a 65-W or 90-W AC adapter.
-However, for optimum system performance, you should always use a 90-W adapter.
+Your computer is designed to use a 65-W or higher AC adapter.

-Using less-powerful AC adapters, including the 65-W AC adapter, will cause you to receive a WARNING message.
+Using AC adapters that are less-powerful than 65 W will cause you to receive a WARNING message.

-Docking Power Considerations
+11.13.2 Docking Power Considerations

-Due to the extra power consumption when a computer is docked to the Dell D/Dock, normal computer operation is not possible on battery power alone.
-Ensure that the AC adapter is connected to your computer when the computer is docked to the Dell D/Dock.
+Due to the extra power consumption when a computer is docked to an approved docking device, normal computer operation is not possible on battery power alone.
+Ensure that the AC adapter is connected to your computer when the computer is docked via the Desk Dock Adapter to the Dell D/Dock or D/Port, or approved in-vehicle DC power is connected to the Mobile Dock (MD) when installed in a vehicle.

-Docking While the Computer Is Running
+11.13.3 Docking While the Computer Is Running

-If a computer is connected to the Dell D/Dock or Dell D/Port while the computer is running, presence of the docking device is ignored until the AC adapter is connected to the computer.
+If a computer is connected to an approved docking device while the computer is running, presence of the docking device is ignored until the AC adapter is connected to the computer.

-AC Power Loss While the Computer Is Docked
+11.13.4 AC Power Loss While the Computer Is Docked

-If a computer loses AC power while docked to the Dell D/Dock or Dell D/Port, the computer immediately goes into low-performance mode.
+If a computer loses AC power while docked, the computer immediately goes into low-performance mode.

-Printer Problems
+11.14 Printer Problems

-Fill out the Diagnostics Checklist (see "Diagnostics Checklist" on page 129) as you complete these checks.
+Fill out the Diagnostics Checklist (see "Diagnostics Checklist") as you complete these checks.

-CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.
+CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Safety Information section of this manual.